 From Conspiracy History to Public History

 The conspiracy historians who say that Majapahit was a Muslim sultanate are wrong, but they are not crackpots.
 The readers who believe and share their work are wrong, but they are not stupid.
-Both are products of the particular conditions for history-making in Indonesia today: skepticism towards official versions of history coupled with a reluctance to give up on the nationalist paradigm, a history education system that is still content-focussed rather than skills-focussed, and a widespread impulse to ground contemporary political issues in historical precedent.
+Both are products of the particular conditions for history-making in Indonesia today: skepticism towards official versions of history, reluctance to give up on the nationalist paradigm, a history education system that is content- rather than skills-focussed, and an impulse to ground contemporary political debate in historical precedent.